johnalison/obsidian-notes/00-Zettelkasten/Breadth-vs-depth-Inputs-and-Outputs.md

 Breadth comes from your inputs (reading, and talking and seeing).
-Depth comes from you're outputs (actually doing things).
+Depth comes from your outputs (actually doing things).